Skip to main content

 )

-For this tutorial, we will be use the ZIO HTTP library.
-ZIO HTTP is a library for building HTTP applications using ZIO.
+For this tutorial, we will be using the ZIO HTTP library, which is a library for building HTTP applications using ZIO.

-Before we start to build a RESTful web service, we need to understand the Http data type.
-It is a data type that models an HTTP application, just like the ZIO data type that models ZIO workflows.
+Before we start to build a RESTful web service, we need to understand the Route data type.
+It is a data type that models a route in an HTTP application.

-We can think of the Http[R, E, Request, Response] as a description of an HTTP application that accepts requests and returns responses.
-It can use the environment of type R and may fail with an error of type E.
+We can think of the Route[Env, Err] as a description of an HTTP route that accepts a Request that matches the route pattern and returns a Response.
+It can use the environment of type Env and may fail with an error of type Err.

 Modeling Http Applications

-Let's try to model some HTTP applications using the Http data type.
-So first, we are going to learn some basic Http constructors and how to combine them to build more complex HTTP applications.
+Let's try to model some HTTP applications using the Route data type.
+So first, we are going to learn some basic Route constructors and how to combine them to build more complex HTTP applications.

-The Http.succeed constructor creates an Http application that always returns a successful response:
+The Handler.succeed constructor creates a Handler that always returns a successful response:

 We have the same constructor for failures called Http.fail.
-It creates an Http application that always returns a failed response:
+It creates a Handler application that always returns a failed response:

-val app: Http[Any, Nothing, Int, Double] = Http.fromFunction[Int](_ / 2.0)
+val app: Handler[Any, Nothing, Int, Double] = Handler.fromFunction[Int](_ / 2.0)

-Http applications can be effectual.
-We have a couple of constructors that can be used to create an Http applications that are effectual:
+Handlers can be effectual.
+We have a couple of constructors that can be used to create a Handler that are effectual:

 • Http.fromZIO